BrandonTaft/npm-react-autocomplete/README.md

 - `false` - Press arrow key or hover with mouse to highlight

 ### `disableOutsideClick : Boolean`
-- `false` (default) the dropdown closes when mouse is clicked outside of wrapperDiv
+- `false` (default) the dropdown closes when mouse is clicked outside of the auto-complete wrapper div
 - `true` the dropdown only closes when onSelect fires or tab key is pressed
 - `NOTE!!!` to control the dropdown with `updateIsOpen` and keep this enabled, the element controlling the event should have a `className` of `ignore`